morihofi/acmeserver/docs/developer/EventFlow.md

     API->>EventBus: AcmeNonceRedeemedEvent
 ```

-Each event is dispatched to all registered listeners via `GlobalEventBus`.
+Each event is dispatched to all registered listeners via the server instance's `EventBus`.